Statistical learning for constrained functional parameters in infinite-dimensional models: Statistical estimation problem

 We define a \emph{constrained target parameter} as any mapping $\Psi^*: \mathcal{M} \rightarrow {\bf \Psi}$, that satisfies:

 We adopt the notational convention that $\psi^* = \Psi^*(P)$ for an arbitrary distribution in $\mathcal{M}$, while $\psi^*_0 = \Psi^*(P_0)$.
 Our aim is to develop a framework for characterizing $\psi^*_0$ and developing estimators thereof.
-We first consider a scenario with a single-dimensional equality constraint and subsequently describe a straightforward extension to include an inequality constraint.
-Further extensions of our framework to accommodate multiple equality and inequality constraints are detailed in the supplementary materials.
+We first focus on a single equality constraint, then extend the framework to handle inequality constraints.
+Additional generalizations to multiple constraints are presented in the supplementary material.

-In the main body, we also make the simplifying assumption that $\psi_0$ represents a conditional probability or conditional mean, which is common in many statistical learning problems.
-Thus, we assume that $\psi_0^*$ is a function of a vector of predictors $Z$ that are used to predict an outcome $Y$.
-We use $P_{0,Z}$ to denote the probability distribution of $Z$ implied by $P_0$.
-Explicit considerations for other functional parameters such as conditional densities are considered in Supplemental Section \ref{app:er_cases_gradients_alt}.
+We make the simplifying assumption that $\psi_0$ is a conditional mean or probability, as is common in many statistical learning problems.
+Specifically, we assume $O = (Z, Y)$ and that $\psi_0^*$ is a function of the predictor vector $Z$ used to predict the outcome $Y$.
+We denote by $P_{0,Z}$ the marginal distribution of $Z$ under $P_0$.
+Extensions to other functionals, such as conditional densities, are discussed in the appendix.